annotorious/annotorious-v1/readme.md

     hideAnnotations: false, //if true, hides existing annotations on all

     outputUnits: 'fraction', //measurement units used for the output geometry ['pixel', 'fraction'] [pixels are relative to the original image size]
+    drawInsideRectAnno: false, //if true, new annotations can only be made within annotations with 'rect' shape

     colorMode: {
         enabled: false, //if true, enable the colorMode